-In line with advice from the Victorian Chief Health Officer, the Victorian Government has announced that metropolitan Melbourne and Mitchell Shire will return to Stage 3 Stay at Home restrictions from 11.59pm on Wednesday 8 July 2020.
+In line with advice from the Victorian Chief Health Officer, the Victorian Government has announced that metropolitan Melbourne is currently bound by Stage 4 restrictions and regional Victoria is bound by Stage 3 restrictions.

 - Residential customers can have up to two visits per day provided that the total duration of visits is no longer than two (2) hours and the total number of visitors is not more than two (2).

 All Visitors will continue to be subject to house entry screening:

 - COVID-19 risk assessment questions are asked, and visitors may be denied entry

 - Temperature checks and if 37.5C or higher, their entry to the house will be declined

 - Required to sign in upon entry to the house

 - Asked to hand sanitise prior to moving through the house

 - Required to maintain 1.5 metre physical distancing at all times